apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 .. note::

    As per our internal API if the metric could not be updated because there is no change in the value, ie: it's already ``0`` this will be reported back to the client as part of the  `RecordErrorObject`_

 Examples
 ^^^^^^^^

 * Request.

    .. code-block:: json
+      :linenos:

       {
          "id": "dod7018e-0720-11eb-abe2-001fc69cc997",